 Pompeo upbeat on 'reset' with Pakistan after meeting new PM Khan

-U.S. Secretary of State Mike Pompeo met new Pakistani Prime Minister Imran Khan on Wednesday, saying he was hopeful of "a reset of relations" long strained over the war in Afghanistan.

-ISLAMABAD: U.S. Secretary of State Mike Pompeo met new Pakistani Prime Minister Imran Khan on Wednesday, saying he was hopeful of "a reset of relations" long strained over the war in Afghanistan.
+ISLAMABAD: US Secretary of State Mike Pompeo met new Pakistani Prime Minister Imran Khan on Wednesday (Sep 5), saying he was hopeful of "a reset of relations" long strained over the war in Afghanistan.

 Pompeo met with Khan as well as Pakistani Foreign Minister Shah Mehmood Qureshi and the country's powerful army chief, General Qamar Javed Bajwa.